semihcanaktepe/Bayesian-Cognitive-Modeling-with-Turing.jl/README.md

-# Bayesian Cognitive Modeling with pymc
+# Bayesian Cognitive Modeling with Julia and Turing
-This repository includes the pymc implementation of the codes in Bayesian Cognitive Modeling (Lee &amp; Wagenmakers, 2013).
+This repository includes the Julia and Turing implementation of the codes in Bayesian Cognitive Modeling (Lee &amp; Wagenmakers, 2013).